Do you want a homemade cleaner for stainless steel appliances? Here’s the way I clean ours with ingredients you already have in your home.

 3. Rinse off the soapy water

-After I have cleaned all of my appliances, I use clean water and rinse off all of the soapy residues.
-Soap left behind can be sticky and attract dust, dirt, and debris.
+After I have cleaned all of my appliances, I use clean, plain water and rinse off all of the soapy residues.
+Dish soap left behind can be sticky and attract dust, dirt, and debris.

 4. Wipe off the windows

-I wipe off the windows and keypads with a 100% cotton dishtowel.
+I wipe off the windows and keypads with a 100% cotton clean towel.
 This will remove all of the water and leave it streak-free.

 5. Moisturize your stainless steel

-I use avocado oil to moisturize my stainless appliances, and you can use any oil you like.
+I use avocado oil to moisturize my stainless appliances, but you can use any oil you like including a small amount of olive oil.
 Stainless Steel is a dry metal and needs moisture to be streak-free.
-If you like coconut oil, you can melt it a little in a dish and do this same process.
+If you like coconut oil, you can melt a little in a dish and do this same process.

-I place a little avocado oil on a clean dry dishcloth.
+I place a little avocado oil on a clean dry cloth.

 When wiping your stainless steel be sure to wipe the direction of your stainless grain.
-I wipe mine and add more avocado oil to my cloth as needed.
+I wipe mine and add more avocado oil to my cloth as needd.

 I continue moisturizing all of my appliances until they have all been done.

 One of the questions I’m often asked is will the oil go rancid?
 It depends on how often you clean your appliances.
-I tend to clean mine on a regular basis, so I clean off the old oil every time I use the soapy water and start fresh.
+I lean toward frequent cleaning of my stainless steel products, so I clean off the old oil every time I use the soapy water and start fresh.

 What is the best thing to clean a stainless steel sink?